 Honey will survive longer than you!
 Unlike your life, the shelf life of honey is basically limitless.

 The vegetal origin of some oil makes them rich in fat and minerals.
-This is great for keeping you healthy in an emergency.
-However, this also contributes to their rapid decay.
+This is great for keeping you healthy if you’re cut off from medication because of the virus.
 Extra virgin and refined olive oil will last the longest on your shelf: up to 3 years.
 But, try and avoid oil such as avocado and coconut oil.
 While they have excellent properties that do things like prevent heart disease and fight back against Alzheimer’s Disease, they go bad after just a few months.
 But, whichever you choose, it’s important that you have something to fry your food in.

 There are also multiple kinds of dry food you can store: